Is your PC infected with Ransomware? Explore these tools to check and remove the malware.

 What is Ransomware?

-- Medium risk – lock the browser or screen and claim to be from the legal entity and mentioned that you need to pay fine as they detect some illegal activity from your PC.
+- Medium risk – lock the browser or screen and claim to be from the legal entity and mentioned that you need to pay a fine as they detect some illegal activity from your PC.

 I know it’s scary but don’t worry, the following services will be able to help you with that.

 ID Ransomware helps you to check which ransomware has encrypted the data.
-You need to upload the sample encrypted file and note which shows the name and payment information.
+You need to upload the sample encrypted file and note, which shows the name and payment information.

-2. No More Ransom
+No More Ransom

 You would require uploading the encrypted file (not larger than 1 MB) to No More Ransom, and they will advise if there is a solution available to decrypt the file.

-However, if you know your PC is infected with the following ransomware, then you may download decrypting tool.
+However, if you know your PC is infected with the following ransomware, then you may download the decrypting tool.

 Spyware Scanner by Enigma specifically helps you to find if infected with LeChiffre, CryptoLocker ransomware.
-In the free version, you can scan your PC and if found you need to buy the Spyhunter’s malware removal tool.
+In the free version, you can scan your PC, and if found, you need to buy the Spyhunter’s malware removal tool.

 You may use Trend Micro’s Screen Unlocker tool if infected with “Lock Screen” malware.
-There are two scenarios for lock screen issue.
+There are two scenarios for the lock screen issue.

 - Blocking normal mode but safe mode with networking still accessible